 There are many case studies showing improvement, sometimes dramatic, among colicky babies with vertebral subluxations.
 In fact, we have had some amazing results with colic in our own clinic.
 If vertebral subluxation is present, it interferes with the proper function of any part of the body.
 Restoring proper nervous system control through a chiropractic adjustment often allows the body to heal.
 This may happen regardless of age and regardless of what the particular symptoms being experienced are called.

 Many parents have reservations about taking their baby to a chiropractor for an adjustment.
 Most likely this is due to the idea of the manual adjustment they see chiropractors do on adults.
 You know the “snap, crackle and pop” often seen in videos on YouTube.
 First and foremost, we do a much gentler and more specific style of chiropractic called Koren Specific Technique or KST.
-It uses an adjusting tool called an ArthroStim with is very gentle.
-You can see me adjusting a 6-month-old in this video- https://www.dodychiro.com/techniques/.
+It uses an adjusting tool called an ArthroStim which is very gentle.
+You can see me adjusting a 6-month-old in this video- https://dodychiro.com/techniques/.
 Secondly, even a manual adjustment of an infant consists of applying light pressure to the spine without twisting or turning of any kind.
 So an adjustment for your baby is not only safe but very effective.
-The only side effects are less crying, more sleeping and a better quality of life for you.
+The only side effects are less crying, more sleeping, and a better quality of life for you.

 Call our practice or schedule online for a no-obligation consultation.
 Take action now and set up an appointment.
 Call or email us and put an end to the frustration and helplessness that many new parents feel.